associatedG/pmso-service/README.md

 # pmso-service

-The backend service of PMS
+The backend service of PMSs

 ## How to run the project